paritytech/parity-bridge/docs/bridged_validator_set.md

-if the validator set on `foreign_chain` has changed from `old_validator_set` to `new_validator_set` we still have to rely on `old_validator_set` to relay the changes since `old_validator_set` is the only thing `SyncedValidatorSet` contract trusts at that point in time.
+if the validator set on `foreign_chain` has changed from `old_validator_set` to `new_validator_set` we still have to rely on `old_validator_set` to relay the changes since `old_validator_set` is the only thing the `BridgedValidatorSet` contract trusts at that point in time.

-this should not be a problem if we are sure we can still trust the majority of the old validator set in the minutes following a change to the validator set.
+this should not be a problem if we are sure we can still trust the majority of `old_validator_set` in the minutes following a change to the validator set.

 ### how does the relay happen?